 The Power (Dir.
 Corinna Faith, 2021)

-Class struggles taking place in and outside the British healthcare system are at the heart of this horror film set in a London shadow-strewn hospital during a minor’s strike.
+Class struggles taking place in and outside the British healthcare system are at the heart of this horror film.
+It’s set in a London shadow-strewn hospital during a historic minor’s strike that took place during the 1970s.
 Like The Medium, it deals with possession and suffers from similar horror cliches but I admired the way it unfolded in a claustrophobic setting.
 I also appreciated the gentle performance of the female lead played by Rose Williams.
 Her unique backstory and vulnerable disposition was a welcome change from the badass bitches and cold calculating femmes that often dominate modern horror cinema.
-Forget Wonder Woman, I prefer working-class nurse Rose as a “shero.”
+Forget Wonder Woman, I prefer the working-class nurse Rose as a “shero.”

 The Power of the Dog (Dir.
 Jane Champion, 2021)